 These two men give us some important details.
 From one, we learn that most people still believed in a seventh-day resurrection of Jesus.
-From the second, we learn that most people still honored the Sabbath.
-The amount of Sabbath keepers is so numerous that Pope Gregory I compares them to the anti-Christ and the one-world government of prophecy!
+From the second, we learn that a significant number of people still honored the Sabbath.
+Sabbatarians were so numerous that Pope Gregory I compares them to the anti-Christ and the one-world government of prophecy!

 Kelly McDonald, Jr.